uwePhillPhelps/IAP-2024/Tutorials/Part 1/1 - Familiarisation.md

 This application helps you take a snapshot of your work, with neatly organised spaces for each and every exercise of each and every practical.

-1. In finder, navigate to your `IAP-2019-2020-master/apps` folder and open CodeBook.app.
+1. In finder, navigate to the IAP `apps` folder and open CodeBook.app.
 2. On the left hand side of the application you should headers for each week.
     * If codebook loads blank, use `File > Load` to pick `iap.xml` from `codebook files` folder
 3. Within weekly headers you should see labels for each exercise.